ranikrw/xAI-2023/README.md

-# Explainable artificial intelligence (xAI) for interpreting machine learning methods and their individual predictions
+This repository contains all code for running analyses and producing results presented in the following paper:

-This repository contains all code for running analyses and producing results presented in the paper *Explainable artificial intelligence (xAI) for interpreting machine learning methods and their individual predictions* (https://dx.doi.org/10.2139/ssrn.4321303)
+Wahlstrøm, R. R. (2023).
+Explainable Artificial Intelligence (xAI) for Interpreting Machine Learning Methods and Their Individual Predictions.
+Working Paper, Norwegian University of Science and Technology. https://doi.org/10.2139/ssrn.4321303

 ## 1_create_data.py
 The code in this file prepares the data.